warmana/cloudant-docs-fork/source/includes/api/_database.md

 instance_start_time |	Always 0.
 purge_seq |	The number of purge operations on the database. update_seq |	An opaque string describing the state of the database.
-It should not be relied on for counting the number of updates. other |	Json object containing a data_size field.
+It should not be relied on for counting the number of updates. other |	JSON object containing a `data_size` field. sizes | JSON object containing file, external, and active sizes.

 ### Get Databases